mellobacon/mellobacon/README.md

 - 🌎 I am from the USA (enter eagles, burgers, fireworks, and other American things here🤠)

-- 👩‍🎓 I am currently a university student, sophomore (or second year in uni for you international peeps xd)
+- 👩‍🎓 I am currently a university student, junior (or third year in uni for you international peeps xd)

-- 🎓 I’m currently learning Java, C#, Electron, and JavaScript.
+- 🎓 I’m currently learning Java, C#, Electron, and JavaScript/TypeScript

-- 🔥 I’m currently working on [MadLad](https://github.com/mellobacon/MadLad), a compiler and soon to be esolang.
+- 🔥 I’m currently working on [MadLad](https://github.com/mellobacon/MadLad), a compiler and soon to be esolang, and [pastemyst-vsc](https://github.com/mellobacon/vscode-pastemyst), a Visual Studio Code extension for https://paste.myst.rs/.

 - 🎹 Fun fact: The amount of FL Studio files I have are sooooo many 😄.
 Not even complete songs neither!